Exploration-Lab/Label-Studio-Annotator-Control/README.md

 Under the mentorship of <a href="https://ashutosh-modi.github.io/"> Dr. Ashutosh Modi </a> (Indian Institute of Technology Kanpur)

 ## Installation Procedure
-To use this software we need to download the original label-studio code for the admin to create & manage his/her project.
-While for the public annotators, they need to install from the github repo Label-Studio-Annotator-Control.
+To use this software we need to download the original label-studio code for the admin to create & manage the project.
+For the public annotators, they need to install from the github repository Label-Studio-Annotator-Control.

 **Install Label-Studio(admin)**
 ```